Ratan Aulakh: Background

 Ratan Aulakh was born in Amritsar, Punjab, India.
 He started as a theater actor before transitioning to cinema.

-Debut and Breakthrough
+Debut and breakthrough

 Aulakh began his film career with the Hindi movie Mera Desh Mera Dharam in 1973.
 He gained recognition with the Punjabi film Mamla Garbar Hai (1983), where he starred opposite Gurdas Maan and played the main antagonist- Mickey.
-This role established him as a prominent actor in Punjabi cinema.

-Film and Television career
+Film and television career

 Aulakh has worked in various capacities in the film industry, including acting, directing, writing, and producing.
 He works to bring Hindi filmmakers and actors to Punjabi cinema.
 His project ‘Mitter Pyaare nu Haal Mureedan da Kehna’ featured an appearance by Akshay Kumar.
 Ratan started working in Television during the 1990's with shows that include Junoon, Yug, Main Dilli Hoon, Vishnu Puran etc.